Personalized Travel Coffee Mugs

 I feel that it’s the best taste experience and yes I particularly like to drink without a lid.
-I just drink from glass and it’s a thin glass.
+I just drink from the glass and it’s a thin glass.

 But yeah, for me, I actually prefer drinking out of a YETI Rambler.
 The YETI cup has been beautifully designed.
 Looks good, feels good in the hands, has a nice thick lip you want to drink out of it.
 Um, this seal works very, very nicely.
 And again, I’ve dropped this off my car and it seemed to keep my coffee warm, hot, cozy.

-I like this cup, this is beautiful designed cup.
+I like this cup, this is a beautiful designed cup.
 Expensive.
 But, um, I think it’s worth the money.
 So that’s what I like.